namurphy/bump-minimum-dependencies/README.md

 ## Motivation

 Determining the minimum requirements of a Python package requires balancing competing tradeoffs.
-Support windows that are too long increase the maintenance burden, prevent developers from using new features and assuming bugfixes, and lead to more complicated code to account for various contingencies.
+Lengthly support windows increase maintenance burden, prevent developers from using new features and assuming bugfixes, and lead to more complicated code.
-Support windows that are too brief increase the risk of dependency conflicts.
+Short support windows increase the risk of dependency conflicts.
-The maintenance burden is further increased when developers repeatedly discuss when to drop dependencies.
 Automatically bumping minimum requirements in a predictable way saves time and balances these tradeoffs.

 ## Usage